-Onboarding is one of the top-most priorities for the customer success team because when customers start using your product with a feeling of confidence, the chances of company’s success increases significantly.
+Onboarding is one of the top-most priorities for the customer success team because when customers start using your product with a feeling of confidence, the chances of the company’s success increase significantly.

 The onboarding phase should focus more on the features your customer needs to learn.
 And it’s the responsibility of customer success team to strategize and look for it.

 Regularly checking up with your customers and ensuring whether they are satisfied with the product or not and if the product is meeting their needs is another important job of the customer success department.